openebs-archive/openebs-docs/docs/deployjiva.md

       volumesnapshots.volumesnapshot.external-storage.k8s.io       59m
       ```

-5. In this case, it is added one additional disk per each node and using above command will create default
+5. In this case, one additional disk per node is added and using the above command will create default
-      storage Pool using single disk per each node.
-Storage pool details can be get by running following  command.
+      storage Pool using a single disk per node.
+You can get the Storage pool details by running the following command.

       ```
       kubectl get sp -n openebs